CSU-CS162/Lab01FlowerPower/README.md

 ```
 This method does not take any input, it simply relies on the **class**'s information, so consider using the other methods like getSize().

+**IF YOU GET AN ERROR INVOLVING DOUBLE CONVERSION, MAKE SURE YOUR STRINGS EXACTLY MATCH THE DIRECTIONS**

 # Step Three: Test flowerComment()
 How do you test code?
 You simply add the lines to your java file (in the future, you will have test lines in separate files).

-As such, we would recommend adding the following just above def main().
+As such, we would recommend adding the following in main().

 ```java
 System.out.println("TESTING: " + daisy.flowerComment())